Dissipative dynamics of an interacting spin system with collective damping: Introduction

+In general, a system of qubits can be represented by some interacting spin-half particles.
+The interaction between these qubits can be nearest neighbor on a given lattice\cite{35} or fully connected in a sense all spins interact with each other\cite{37}.
+In this work, we consider a fully connected model described by anisotropic antiferromagnetic Heisenberg model (IRHM) where each spin is coupled to a same bosonic bath.
+We also consider Lindblad dynamics via a collective spin flipping.
+Lindblad dynamics is essentially Markovian in nature and our aim is to understand the influence of both Markovian and non-Markovian effects on the underlying dynamics of the system\cite{22}.

+The long range interactions are used to study the fully connected in the context of light harvesting complexes\cite{38,39}.
+An example of such model is Fenna-Mathews-Oslo model\cite{38,39,40} for excitons, where the hopping energy is uniform and the system bath coupling is not very weak but of intermediate range\cite{37,40,41}.
+Furthermore, these interactions can be produced in cavity quantum electrodynamics experiments\cite{31,42,43}.

 This paper is organized as follows.
 In section II, we introduce the IRHM coupled with a bosonic bath.
-Using Holestien-Primarkoff (HP) transformations, we bosonize IRHM model and map it to a self interacting bosonic mode.
-The complete Hamiltonian becomes Dick model with multimode bosonic bath.
-In next section III, we make use of Keldysh-Schwinger funtional integral formalism to study the steady state solutions of the equations of motion.
+Using Holstein-Primakoff (HP) transformations, we bosonize IRHM model and map it to a self interacting bosonic mode and find the parameter values where HP transformation breaks down.
+The complete Hamiltonian becomes Dicke model with non-linearities.
+In next section III, we make use of SK functional integral formalism to study the steady state solutions of the equations of motion.
 We see that the critical coupling depends on the spectral density of the bath.
 In section IV, we study the dissipative spectrum beyond mean field level and analyze the effect of fluctuations on different observables.
 Finally, we conclude in section V.